 For Australian students, a significant portion of your D.Min. may also qualify for FEE-HELP, leaving a balance of only $6,000 US ($2,000 per year).
 Learn more.

-How and when should I apply to the ACU’s Doctor of Ministry?
+How and when should I apply to ACU’s Doctor of Ministry?

-In July 2021, we will begin accepting applications for our 2022 cohort.
-At that point, you can begin your application process at any time.
+After applications open, you can begin your application process at any time.
 Within the application portal, you will be able to send recommendation requests, upload documents and check your admission status.

 What types of recommendations should be included in my application?